 If students have Google accounts and their Google email addresses are in ALL In Learning, they can click “Login with Google.”
 If they’re currently signed into Google, they’ll be automatically logged in.
 If not, they’ll be prompted to use their Google email and password.

 WebClickers let you use student devices (smartphones, tablets, Chromebooks, and computers) the way you use clickers to engage and assess students daily.
 It works in person or remotely.
 You can even have some students with real clickers and some with WebClickers at the same time!

 You can use your student devices with on-screen content chosen from item banks, imported from Word, PowerPoint, or PDF, or custom-created using our PowerPoint-like interface.
 You can use hard copies of tests and simply use the device as an electronic bubble sheet.
 You can have essays, student performances, uploaded pictures, short answers.
 You can grade submitted work with rubrics.
 And we've got numerous testing security features as well!

 - Teacher Activates the Assessment

-In the Lessons/Assessments tab of your ALL In Learning account, find your lesson and click Activate >"Post to Student Portal," and choose your class.
+In the Lessons/Assessments tab of your ALL In Learning account, find your lesson and click Activate >"Post to Student Portal," choose your class(es), and click "Start for selected classes."
 (If you haven't yet created a lesson, see this article for creating a lesson with on-screen questions or this article for a quick key to go with a printed test you already have.)